-The University of Illinois at Urbana-Champaign and Mayo Clinic as well as our affiliate, the University of Chicago, which are leading institutions in these areas and already have strong ties to each other, have established the Center for Computational Biotechnology and Genomic Medicine (CCBGM), a collaborative environment that will improve the applicability, timeliness, efficiency, and accuracy of the computational infrastructure that will address pressing genome-based challenges.
+The University of Illinois at Urbana-Champaign and Mayo Clinic, which are leading institutions in these areas and already have strong ties to each other, have established the Center for Computational Biotechnology and Genomic Medicine (CCBGM), a collaborative environment that will improve the applicability, timeliness, efficiency, and accuracy of the computational infrastructure that will address pressing genome-based challenges.

 CCBGM in the News

 CCBGM welcomes Dr. Nilufer Ertekin-Taner, of Mayo Clinic Florida to campus on September 12, 2019.
 Dr. Taner spoke to CCBGM faculty and students about her lab’s work to develop therapies and predictive biomarkers for Alzheimer’s Disease and Related Disorders.
 Her presentation titled “From Big Data to Therapies: Roadmap Studies in Alzheimer’s and Related Disorders” addressed how Big Data can be used to help figure out which genes and proteins should be the targets of the drugs and therapies currently being developed.
 Click here to read her abstract.

 CCBGM member company – Infosys, issues press release announcing their collaboration with CCBGM.
 Read the August 2019 Press release here.